BohdanKovalchuk/mcuboot/boot/cypress/SecureBlinkyApp/Readme.md

 **How to program an application:**

-**_Use any preffered tool for programming hex files._**
+**_Use any preferred tool for programming hex files._**

-Currently implemented makefile jobs use DAPLINK interface for programming.
+Currently implemented makefile jobs use CMSIS DAP interface for programming.

 To program BOOT image: